mmochtak/sentenceR/README.md

 ```

 ## Final Remarks
 The package has been developed as a practice for me as I wanted to learn how to create packages to better organize my code.
 However, it might be useful for anybody working on NLP tasks requiring sentence tokenization and lemmatization in languages other than English.
-I know the approach is not the most efficient in terms of speed and accuracy but it is very versatile when it comes to languages that can be processed out of the box.
+I know the approach is not the most efficient in terms of speed and accuracy but it is very versatile when it comes to languages that can be processed out of the box (for a slightly extended tutorial see [my blog](https://mmochtak.github.io/sentenceR/)).
 Regarding accuracy, it is important to stress that sentence tokenization is based on accuracy of language models and may differ among models.
 Although I’ve never planned to submit it to CRAN, I am planning to maintain it as long as it is still useful via GitHub.
 Feel free to contact me if standard GitHub channels are not suitable for you via my [personal website](https://mochtak.com/).
 If used, please cite it as:

 > Mochtak, Michal (2021): *sentenceR*: Language-Agnostic Sentence Tokenization for Low-Resourced Languages.
 URL: https://github.com/mmochtak/sentenceR/